It's about that time of year - fresh tomatoes = canning tomato juice.

 Wash

-A sink full of tomatoes usually equals a cooker full of juice,
+A sink full of tomatoes usually equals a cooker full of juice, I guess depending on the size of your sink and/or pot! |

 I planted several Roma tomato plants because I have read they produce a lot of juice.
 I also had several other varieties and used those too.
 I just removed the stems, cut in half or quartered for larger tomatoes, and added them to the pot.